Eveeifyeve/AI_Chat_API/README.md

 # AI_Chat_API
-A Unoffical Bypass API to chat with Local AI's with the browser.
+A Unoffical Bypass API via Ollama to chat with Local AI's with the browser.
 Made in 🦀.